 Our research focuses on the theoretical foundations of computer science and related applications.
 Our methods frequently rely on rigorous mathematical proofs.

 - Algorithm Design:

-- Graph algorithms, parallel and distributed algorithms, cache-efficient algorithms, algorithmic game theory.
+- Graph algorithms, parallel and distributed algorithms, cache-efficient algorithms, algorithmic game theory, sublinear time algorithms.

 - Computational Complexity:

 - Circuit lower bounds, communication complexity, hardness of approximation.